-Certified by The Permaculture Association (British), the course is a one-of-a-kind opportunity to learn about permaculture design theory and apply it to a relevant design project at Findhorn.
+Certified by The Permaculture Association (British), the course is a one-of-a-kind opportunity to learn about permaculture design theory and apply it to a relevant design project here at Findhorn.

 The Findhorn PDC is guided by Bill Mollison’s curriculum and delivered in collaboration with a registered ScotLAND Centre.
-It exceeds the minimum 72 hour programme through the inclusion of occasional evening slots with guest speakers.
+Occasional evening slots and guest speakers are offered in addition to the minimum 72 hour-programme.

 The training includes varied methods that will engage the heart, head and hands: theory, practicals, designing, group work, site visits, games, reflection and group sharing.